- Log-in to the course

 - Under preferences, select “Cut and Copy Preferences”

 - Select “MathML or TeX”

 - Choose “MathML 2.0 (namespace attr)

-- Make sure both options ("Include translator name in translation" and “Include MathType data in translation”) are NOT checked.
+- Make sure the first option ("Include translator name in translation") is NOT checked.
+Make sure “Include MathType data in translation” IS checked.

 - Create the equation using MathType or any other editor.

 - If creating in something other than MathType (like LaTex or Word), copy and paste the equation into MathType

 Add text to an Equation

 - To go back to math, choose Math again